Santa Fe School of Cooking Restaurant Partners:

 Restaurant Martin is the restaurant that Chef Martín Rios and his wife Jennifer envisioned: A comfortable, refined and pleasing atmosphere where local people and Santa Fe visitors can enjoy Chef Rios' award-winning progressive American cuisine.
 He has a long-standing reputation for his innovative combination of flavors, colors and presentation.
 Using fresh, local produce and organic meats and poultry, Chef Rios creates cuisine that reflects Southwestern and Asian styles influenced by his classical training in French technique.
 He has been nominated several times for the Best Chef in the Southwest by the James Beard Foundation.

-At the Old House Restaurant meet Chef de Cuisine Evan Doughty, and sample innovative cuisine featuring Southwestern ingredients from artisan farms and contemporary regional influences.
+Old House Restaurant- Meet Executive Chef Tony Smith and sample innovative cuisine featuring Southwestern ingredients from artisan farms and contemporary regional influences.
 Indulge in seasonal, fresh and creative libations exclusive to the casual, yet sophisticated, Agave Lounge.

 The Rosewood Inn of the Anasazi is one of New Mexico's most highly acclaimed culinary destinations, The Anasazi Restaurant offers a fine dining atmosphere that is welcoming, elegant and rustic.
 Regional art is tastefully displayed throughout this beautiful Santa Fe restaurant.
 Enjoy tastings from the menu of Argentinean chef Juan Bochenski.